noobasuna/agentic_relationship_harm/README.md

 # Agentic Relationship Harm: Benchmarking and Gating Relational Manipulation in AI Agents (AIES 2026)

-Relational manipulation across turns and paraphrases in AI agents.

 ![hrguard teaser](teaser.jpg)

 This repository contains the benchmark, generation scripts, analysis code, and supporting assets for evaluating whether an agent can distinguish harmful relationship-manipulation requests from protective victim-side requests in this work.